Schr\"odinger symmetry of Schwarzschild-(A)dS black hole mechanics

 We start by reviewing the Schr\"odinger symmetry of classical mechanics, which encodes its invariance under Galilean and conformal transformations, and showing that it is indeed preserved under quantization.
 The Casimirs of the Schr\"odinger group, initially vanishing at the classical level, acquires non-zero values in quantum mechanics and reflect the extra degrees of freedom represented by the wave-function dressing the classical system.
-We then move to Schwarzschild-(A)dS black holes.
-The spherically-symmetric reduction of general relativity can be written as a mechanical system, with a non-trivial potential given by the cosmological constant term, and we show that this potential does not spoil the invariance under the Schr\"odinger symmetry.
-Finally, we argue that this should be a key symmetry, to be preserved, for quantum black holes and we discuss its relevance for quantum gravity.
+Although this material is not new, these aspects are often not emphasized.
+They are nevertheless crucial to the identification of the symmetry of the black hole dynamics.
+Then moving to Schwarzschild-(A)dS black holes, the spherically-symmetric reduction of general relativity can be written as a mechanical system, with a non-trivial potential given by the cosmological constant term, and we show that this potential does not spoil the invariance under the Schr\"odinger symmetry.
+We underline an important difference with standard mechanics: the non-positive signature of the kinetics, which actually comes from studying a relativistic system.
+In particular, we identify the black hole mass (thus its energy) as a boost generator within the symmetry algebra, thereby echoeing discussions about the modular Hamiltonian for black hole thermodynamics.
+Finally, we argue that this should be a key symmetry for quantum black holes and we discuss its relevance for quantum gravity.